irae/superbacked-cli/README.md

 $ superbacked-cli-darwin-arm64-1.0.1 restore --blocks blocks/8def0d84.jpg blocks/a1820486.jpg
 Do not use Superbacked on computer that isn’t air-gapped and exclusively used for secret management unless secret is already present on computer.

-Superbacked, Inc. and its partners cannot be held responsible for lost or stolen secrets and associated data or value.
+Superbacked, Inc. and its employees, operators, partners and shareholders cannot be held liable for lost or stolen secrets or associated data or value.
 USE AT YOUR OWN RISK

 ✔ I agree to above terms and accept underlying risks … yes ✔ Please enter passphrase and press enter … *****************